stefaneichert/quercus.js/README.md

 **A Lightweight and Customizable JavaScript Treeview Library with absolutely no dependencies**

+![img.png](img.png)

+(Screenshot)

 Quercus.js (named after the botanical genus for oak trees) is a simple, yet powerful, JavaScript library for rendering hierarchical data as an interactive treeview.
 It comes with built-in search functionality, node selection, and smooth expand/collapse animations.

-![img.png](img.png)
+ You can find a **live demo** **[here.](https://stefaneichert.github.io/quercus.js/)**

 ---